 Most babies and older children have several mild infections of the respiratory system each year.

 The upper respiratory system includes the nose, mouth, sinuses, and throat.
 A child with an upper respiratory infection may feel uncomfortable and sound very congested.
 Other symptoms of an upper respiratory infection include:

 The lower respiratory system includes the bronchial tubes and lungs.
 Respiratory problems are less common in the lower respiratory system than in the upper respiratory system.

-Symptoms of lower respiratory system
+Symptoms of lower respiratory system infections include:

 Respiratory problems may have many causes.